phauer/continuous-delivery-playground/README.md

 - Open GitLab on  localhost:10080, login as root (password: 5iveL!fe), change password to 12345678
 - create project 'hello-world-app'.
 - go to http://localhost:10080/root/hello-world-app/hooks and create a WebHook for Push Events with the URL http://\<IpOfHostMachine\>:8090/git/notifyCommit?url=http://\<IpOfHostMachine\>:10080/root/hello-world-app.git
+- do the same for the project 'hello-world-app-acceptance'

 ````bash
 ./2createHelloWorldAppAndCommitToGitLab.sh